Logan4646/backend-project-lvl1/README.md

+Brain Games project.

-This is the first project Brain-games with simple mathematics calculations.
+This is the first project with simple mathematics calculations.
 For each game you will have a task and 3 questions to pass the game.
 Good luck!

+To start a game:
+1. Clone this project
+2. Install all dependences
-To start a game need to choose, print text below and push Enter: make brain-even make brain-calc make brain-progression make brain-prime make brain-gcd
+3. Then you can start any game up to your choice: make brain-even - check if the number is even. make brain-calc - calculate result of the expression. make brain-progression - find the greatest common divisor of given numbers. make brain-prime - check if given number is prime. make brain-gcd - find missing number in the progression.

 ### Hexlet tests and linter status:
 [![Actions Status](https://github.com/Logan4646/backend-project-lvl1/workflows/hexlet-check/badge.svg)](https://github.com/Logan4646/backend-project-lvl1/actions)